WHAT IS A FLEA?

-Fleas are an external parasite that feed on the blood of mammals.
-They live outside, in underground nests...until they find a host to live and breed on (such as your pet).
+A flea is an external parasite that feeds on the blood of mammals.
+They live outside, in underground nests... until they find a host to live and breed on (such as your pet).

-One of the easiest ways to tell if your pet has fleas is to inspect the fur by the nape of the neck and the base of the tail.
+One of the easiest ways to tell if your pet has fleas, is to look for "flea dirt" by inspecting the fur at the nape of the neck and the base of the tail.
 Fleas love these two spots.
 You might not see anything crawling (and most of the time you won't-unless your pet has become infested.)
-But this means nothing...
+But that means nothing...

 Fleas are like ninjas!